NoySegal/EventScheduler/README.md

 # EventScheduler
-Event schedule system built with templates, containers, iterators and more (C++)
+Event schedule system built with templates, containers, iterators and more